Dollar Savings Bank (New York, NY)

 Newspaper Excerpt

-More than 1,500 persons, mostly Italians, stormed the doors of the Dollar Savings Bank when that Institution opened today.
+More than 1,500 persons, mostly Italians, stormed the doors of the Dollar Savings Bank when that institution opened to-day.
+Police were called to control the half frenzied crowd.

 Source